Coming Soon 👀 At the beginning of April, you’ll be

 555-1212 used to be the number for directory information.
 Or was it to get the time?
 I forget.

-sarah413 Premium Member over 1 year ago
+sarah413 Premium Member about 2 years ago

 Why restaurants don’t ban the use of cell phones in the dining room is beyond me.
 I know of one place that does, the exception is when a customer is in the lounge.